Angle Icon

 Check out these use cases below.

-SOAP method: Use cases in emergency medical services
+SOAP method: examples in emergency medical services

 In an EMS environment, SOAP notes can bring order to the chaos.
 Here are some key examples: